jundalisay/superb/content/en/research/sarkar/yogic-treatments/displaced-uterus.md

-+++
+---
+title: "Symptoms of Displaced Uterus"
+date: 2022-01-14
+author: "PR Sarkar"
-title= "Symptoms of Displaced Uterus" description= "Constipation causes this disease when the stool accumulation swells the colon.
+description: "Constipation causes this disease when the stool accumulation swells the colon.
 This puts pressure on the uterus, causing it to change its position.
-Excessive sexual activity is the main cause of constipation." image= "/photos/med/dysm.jpg" linkb= "/research/sarkar/yogic-treatments/diabetes" linkbtext= "diabetes" linkf= "/research/sarkar/yogic-treatments/dysentery" linkftext= "dysentery"
+Excessive sexual activity is the main cause of constipation"

-+++
+image: "/photos/med/dysm.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms